sebastian-mora/ruse_website/blogs/hacking-the-software-engineering-club/index.md

 ## **User Enumeration**

   **Description**:
-   An unauthenticated user can enumerated accounts using /checkIfUserExists.
+   An unauthenticated user can enumerate accounts using /checkIfUserExists.
 This can be done by making a POST request to the endpoint passing the following JSON body.
 The response will contain a boolean value alerting if the email is registered or not.

   **Remediation**: Remove route if not in use by the app.
 If the function is required implement rate-limiting to slow down attacker enumeration.